Austin-Android/austin-feeds-me/README.md

 https://circleci.com/gh/Austin-Droids/austin-feeds-me

 When the application is in a useable state it will be published to the Google Play Store for distribution.

+The application uses Firebase for local and remote storage.